theobald-software/kb.theobald-software.github.io/content/_general/New-BWCube-Component.md

 ## About
-With Xtract Universal 5.6.0, Board Connector 5.5.0 and Xtract for Alteryx 1.15.0, a reworked BW Cube component has been released, see [Version History](https://kb.theobald-software.com/version-history).
+With Xtract Universal 5.6.0, BOARD Connector 5.5.0 and Xtract for Alteryx 1.15.0, a reworked BW Cube component has been released, see [Version History](https://kb.theobald-software.com/version-history).
 This article is meant to shed some light on this new component.
-Most of the following only applies to Xtract Universal and Board Connector.
+Most of the following only applies to Xtract Universal and BOARD Connector.

 Should you have questions about or issues with the new BWCube component, contact [Theobald Software support](https://support.theobald-software.com) team.